Likhitha-Veganti/data-science-projects/data-visualization/README.md

 The dataset includes several key variables such as:

 Overall rank: Overall rank of each country or region.<br>
-country or region: Country or Region of the world.
+country or region: Country or Region of the world.<br>
-Continent: Continent of the country.
+Continent: Continent of the country.<br>
-Score: The happiness score measured for that country or region.
+Score: The happiness score measured for that country or region.<br>
-GDP per capita of that country.
+GDP per capita of that country.<br>
-Social support provided in that country.
+Social support provided in that country.<br>
-Healthy life expectancy of that country.
+Healthy life expectancy of that country.<br>
-Freedom to make life choices in that country.
+Freedom to make life choices in that country.<br>
-Generosity values of that country
+Generosity values of that country.<br>
-Perceptions of corruption in that country.
+Perceptions of corruption in that country.<br>

 The investigation in this analysis involves healthy life expectancy of various continents and possible factors that are influencing the life expectancy.